Portland United F.C.: History

-The club was established in 1921 and joined the Western League Division Two in 1925.
+The club was established in 1920 following a meeting at the Drill Hall on Monday 7th June, 1920 and joined the Dorset County & District League.
+They were continuously amongst the top clubs in the league but without actually taking the title.
+They joined the Western League Division Two in 1925.
 The club went on to win this division twice before the Second World War, but never achieved promotion to Division One.
 During this time the club made its debut in the FA Cup in the 1928–29 season and the club won the Dorset Senior Cup on four occasions.

 After the Second World War the club rejoined the Western Football League for the 1946–47 season but this time were placed in Division One.
 The club then spent the next 24 seasons in this division, during which time they finished as runners-up once and went on to win six more Dorset Senior Cup finals.
 The club then left the Western League to join the Dorset Football Combination League for the start of the 1970–71 season.
 The club then won the league at their first attempt.
 However, it would be another 28 seasons that the club would have to wait for another league title in the 1998–99 campaign, when they achieved the double by winning the league cup as well.
 They repeated this success the following season as well.

 In 1994, the club moved from their original home of Grove Corner to New Grove Corner, when the Crown decided it needed the land for mineral extraction.
 After finishing as league runners-up and with improvements made to their new ground, the club joined the Wessex Football League for the start of the 2001–02 season.
 The club then remained in the Wessex League until the end of the 2005–06 season, when they dropped back into the Dorset Premier Football League.
 Since then the club won the league two times more, once in the 2007–08 season, though they made the decision not to seek promotion, and again the following season.

 In the 2013–14 season the club became winners of the Dorset Premier League for the seventh time in their history.
 After a 9-season absence, they were promoted to the 2015–16 Wessex League via a runners-up finish which was approved by the FA Leagues Committee.